JamisHoo/MIPS32-CPU-Emulator/README.md

 $ make
 ```

-Then run the emulator on local machine.
+Run the emulator on local machine.

 ```
 $ ./cpu